raulocana/backend-bot-api/README.md

 It is essential that the environment variable `NGROK_EXTERNAL_URL` is set to the Ngrok URL that tunnels to your local service, this could be done using the `.django` env file at `.envs/.local` on the root project.
 If the service is running through a debugger, use the debugger running configuration to set it.

+Also, the required Landbot bot builder used could be found [here](https://app.landbot.io/gui/bot/1552525/builder).

 There is a Makefile file in the project root, where a commonly needed command could be found.

 The project could be initialized with the command: